-Do you ever wonder where your life would lead in the future?
+Do you ever wonder where your future holds for you?
 Do you know where it’ll take you?
 What if you had a chance to see your future?
-Would what you see change the way you act today?
 That sounds interesting and a little confusing, so don’t get confused.
 The novel that I am reviewing this time In five years by Rebecca Serle answers all these questions in a warm, loving story and reveals the power of friendship, attachment, and the unexpected nature of destiny.

 The book is filled with friendship, love, and hope for the future.
 It stirred up feelings of happiness and sorrow and made you appreciate the people you love the most.
 The book mixes many emotions as it discusses love in all its forms: friendship, ambition, romance.
 This book is one of the most realistic portrayals of female friendship and love that is heartbreaking and heartwarming.

-Throughout this story, you will figure out what was going to happen and what would inevitably happen to get someone to that point in her or her life.
+Throughout this story, you will figure out what is going to happen and what would inevitably happen to get someone to that point in his/her life.
 It will make you wonder how things can change so rapidly.
 With this book, you will relive those warm and fuzzy feelings you might be missing.
 So without any further ado, let’s get right to the review.

 In Five Years by Rebecca Serle | Book Review